Investment Resources Create Opportunity

 Roadwork Development (629) funds are available for public roadway improvements, including engineering and design costs.
 Funds are available for projects primarily involving manufacturing, research and development, high technology, corporate headquarters, and distribution activity.
 Projects must create or retain jobs.
 Grants are reimbursable and provided to a local jurisdiction and require local participation.

-The Job Creation Tax Credit is a refundable tax credit to companies generally creating at least 10 new jobs (within three years) with a minimum annual payroll of $660,000 that pay at least 150 percent of the federal minimum wage.
-The tax credit is measured as a percentage of the state income tax withholdings for all new employees hired under the program, and is applied toward the company's commercial activity tax liability.
+The Job Creation Tax Credit is a refundable and performance based tax credit calculated as a percent of created payroll and applied toward the company's commercial activity tax liability.
 Should the amount of the credit exceed the company's commercial activity tax liability for any given year, the difference is refunded.
-A business must apply for the credit before committing to the project.
+Companies generally creating at least 10 new jobs (within three years) with a minimum annual payroll of $660,000 that pay at least 150 percent of the federal minimum wage are eligible for the credit; however, must apply for the credit before committing to its’ competitive project.
 Applicants must be approved through the Ohio Tax Credit Authority before hiring begins.

 The Data Center Sales Tax Exemption provides a tax exemption rate & term that allows for partial or full sales tax exemption on the purchase of eligible data center equipment.
 Projects must meet minimum investment and payroll thresholds to be eligible.
 Final approval of the tax exemption is contingent upon the approval of the Ohio Tax Credit Authority.